Evolutionary games on the lattice: Payoffs affecting birth and death rates: Introduction

 \section{Introduction}

-The book of von Neumann and Morgenstern \cite{vonneumann_morgenstern_1944} that develops mathematical methods to understand human behavior in strategic and economic decisions is the first foundational work in the field of game theory.
-The most popular games are symmetric two-person games whose characteristics are specified by a square matrix where the common number of rows and columns denotes the number of possible pure strategies and the coefficients represent the player's payoffs which depend on both her strategy and the strategy of her opponent.
+The book of von Neumann and Morgenstern \cite {vonneumann_morgenstern_1944} that develops mathematical methods to understand human behavior in strategic and economic decisions is the first foundational work in the field of game theory.
+The most popular games are symmetric two-person games whose characteristics are specified by a square matrix where the common number of rows and columns denotes the number of possible pure strategies, and the coefficients represent the player's payoffs which depend on both her strategy and the strategy of her opponent.
 Game theory relies on the assumption that players are rational decision-makers.
 In particular, the main question in this field is: what is the best possible response against a player who tries to maximize her payoff?
 The work of Nash \cite{nash_1950} on the existence of Nash equilibrium, a mathematical criterion for mutual consistency of players' strategies, is an important contribution that gives a partial answer to this question.

 In contrast, the field of evolutionary game theory, which was proposed by theoretical biologist Maynard Smith and first appeared in his work with Price \cite{maynardsmith_price_1973}, does not assume that players make rational decisions: evolutionary game theory makes use of concepts from traditional game theory to describe the dynamics of populations by thinking of individuals as interacting players and their trait as a strategy, and by interpreting their payoff as a fitness or reproduction success.
 The analog of Nash equilibrium in evolutionary game theory is called ESS, a short for evolutionary stable strategy, and is defined as a strategy which, if adopted by a population, cannot be invaded by any alternative strategy starting at an infinitesimally small frequency.
-Even though evolutionary games were originally introduced to understand the outcome of animal conflicts, this concept now has a wide variety of applications as a powerful framework to study interacting populations in which the reproductive success of each individual is density dependent, an important characteristic of social and biological communities.
+This key concept first appeared in the foundational work~\cite {maynardsmith_price_1973}.
+Even though evolutionary games were originally introduced to understand the outcome of animal conflicts, they now have a wide variety of applications as a powerful framework to study interacting populations in which the reproductive success of each individual is density dependent, a key component of social and biological communities.